Yuki’s Vocalists

 Birth date unknown

-Tulivu is her African name, and her father, the baritone saxophone player Harold Cumberbatch named her Donna Lynn.
-She recieved a professional formation, sang in choirs in school and church.
-She sang in West Africa, Europe, Canada, Carribbean but mostly in New York.
-Donna Lynn sang Lullaby for Yuki in the japanese version of FICTION but also for another composer: Yoko Kanno.
+Tulivu is her African name, and her father, the baritone saxophone player Harold Cumberbatch, named her Donna Lynn.
+She received a professional formation and sang in choirs in school and church.
+She has sung in West Africa, Europe, Canada, and the Caribbean, but mostly in New York.
+Donna Lynn sang Lullaby for Yuki in the Japanese version of FICTION but also for another composer: Yoko Kanno.
 Now, Tulivu is working with the Harlem Renaissance Orchestra, the Ray Abrams Big Band, the Cliff Smalls Septet, the Brooklyn Repertory Ensemble, and her Magnificent Trio.

 Official Site